tornadoweb/tornado/docs/releases/next.rst

 * Fixed a potential memory leak with long chains of `tornado.gen` coroutines.
 * ``curl_httpclient`` now supports the ``PATCH`` and ``OPTIONS`` methods without the use of ``allow_nonstandard_methods=True``.
+* `tornado.options.options` and other `.OptionParser` instances support some new dict-like methods: `~.OptionParser.items()`, iteration over keys, and (read-only) access to options with square braket syntax.
+  `.OptionParser.group_dict` returns all options with a given group name, and `.OptionParser.as_dict` returns all options.
+* Fixed a potential CPU DoS when ``tornado.netutil.ssl_match_hostname`` is used on certificates with an abusive wildcard pattern.
+* Fixed a problem with the ``Date`` header and cookie expiration dates when the system locale is set to a non-english configuration.
+* Worked around a class of bugs in libcurl that would result in errors from `.IOLoop.update_handler` in various scenarios including digest authentication and socks proxies.